 Tongue as an Organ of Speech:

 You produce different speech sounds when a stream of air coming from the lungs leaves the body through the mouth.

 Indicator of Health:

 It takes time for the tongue to change its appearance.
-Therefore, the color of tongue at a particular time reflects the health of the individual.
+Therefore, the color of the tongue at a given time reflects the health of the individual.